jamesesguerra/diy-cloud-book/src/chapter-3/choosing-os.md

 ### Alternatives (for Advanced Users)

-While Debian and Ubuntu are the best place to start, other Linux distributions might catch your interest later:
+While Debian and Ubuntu are the best place to start, other Linux distributions might catch your interest later such as Fedora, Arch Linux, or even Kali Linux.

-- **Fedora** – Bleeding-edge, with very up-to-date software.
-Great if you like having the latest tools, but it requires more maintenance.

-- **Arch Linux** – Minimalist and highly customizable.
-Perfect for power users who want to learn Linux inside out, but not beginner-friendly.

-- **Kali Linux** – Tailored for cybersecurity professionals and penetration testers.
-It comes preloaded with hundreds of security tools, making it great for hacking and security research, but it’s not designed for general self-hosting or daily use.

 If you’re just starting, don’t overthink it.
 Stick with Debian or Ubuntu for now.
 You can always explore the others once you’re comfortable.